 The inaugural contemporary Turkish art sale by Sotheby's London was in 2009.

-According to KONDA, the share of adult citizens in Turkey who identified as unbelievers increased from 2% in 2011.
+According to KONDA, share of adult citizens who identified as unbeliever increased from 2% in 2011.

 Before the start of the Syrian civil war in 2011, the estimated number of Arabs in Turkey varied from 1 million to more than 2 million.

-From 2011, Turkey saw improvements in education access, including increases in educational attainment and pre-school institutions.
+From 2011, Turkey made significant improvements in education access, including increases in educational attainment for 25-34 year-olds.

 In 2013, the Ankara 13th Circuit Administrative Court ruled that the minority provisions of the Lausanne Treaty should also apply to Assyrians in Turkey and the Syriac language.

-In 2013, widespread protests began due to a plan to demolish Gezi Park, which escalated into general anti-government dissent.
+In 2013, widespread protests began in Turkey, initially triggered by a plan to demolish Gezi Park but soon escalating into general anti-government dissent.

-Since 2013, the Turkish government planned the construction of several hospital complexes, known as city hospitals.
+Since 2013, the Turkish government planned to construct several hospital complexes, known as city hospitals.

 In 2014, prime minister Recep Tayyip Erdoğan won Turkey's first direct presidential election.

-Since 2015, the government has denied permission for pride parades at Taksim Square and İstiklal Avenue, citing security concerns, but people have defied the ban.
+Since 2015, the Turkish government has denied permission for parades at Taksim Square and İstiklal Avenue, citing security concerns, leading to criticism despite hundreds defying the ban annually.

-On May 20, 2016, the Turkish parliament removed immunity from prosecution for almost a quarter of its members, including 101 deputies from the HDP and CHP parties.
+On May 20, 2016, the Turkish parliament revoked the immunity from prosecution of nearly a quarter of its members, including 101 deputies from the pro-Kurdish HDP and the main opposition CHP party.

-As of 2016, Turkey has been assisting Peshmerga forces in northern Iraq and the Somali Armed Forces with security and training.
+As of 2016, Turkey had been assisting Peshmerga forces in northern Iraq and the Somali Armed Forces with security and training.

-In 2016, Diplomatic relations with Israel were damaged after the Gaza flotilla raid, normalized in 2016.
+In 2016, diplomatic relations between Turkey and Israel, which were damaged after the Gaza flotilla raid, were normalized.

-In a 2016 survey, 33% of respondents in Turkey believed that LGBT people should have equal rights.
+In a survey conducted in 2016, 33% of respondents in Turkey expressed that LGBT people should have equal rights.

 Since 2016, the president of Turkey directly appoints all rectors of all state and private universities.

-As of 2017, while the government had invested in low carbon energy transition, fossil fuels were still subsidized.
+As of 2017, while the government had invested in low carbon energy transition, fossil fuels in Turkey were still subsidized.

-In 2017, Fenerbahçe reached the final of the EuroLeague and became the European champions.
+Fenerbahçe reached the final of the EuroLeague in the 2016–2017 season and became the European champions in 2017.

-In 2017, the parliamentary republic was replaced by an executive presidential system with a referendum.
+With a referendum in 2017, the parliamentary republic was replaced by an executive presidential system.

-A 2018 survey found that 55% of people would not want a homosexual neighbor.
+A survey in 2018 found that 55% of people in Turkey would not want a homosexual neighbor.

-In 2018, total expenditure on health in Turkey as a share of GDP was the lowest among OECD countries at 6.3% of GDP.
+In 2018, Turkey's total expenditure on health as a share of GDP was the lowest among OECD countries at 6.3% of GDP.

-In a 2018 health survey, the ideal children number was 2.8 children per woman, rising to 3 per married woman.
+In a 2018 health survey, the ideal number of children was 2.8 children per woman in Turkey, rising to 3 per married woman.

-In 2019, the proportion of people in Turkey who would not want a homosexual neighbor decreased to 47% from 55% in the previous year.
+In 2019, a survey showed that the proportion of people in Turkey who would not want a homosexual neighbor decreased to 47%.

-As of April 2020, Turkey hosted the largest number of refugees in the world, with the Disaster and Emergency Management Presidency managing the refugee crisis.
+As of April 2020, Turkey hosts the largest number of refugees in the world.

 In November 2020, there were 3.6 million Syrian refugees in Turkey, including Syrian Kurds and Syrian Turkmens.

-A 2020 poll found that 28.5% of Generation Z in Turkey identify as irreligious.
+A 2020 Gezici Araştırma poll found that 28.5% of Generation Z identify as irreligious.

 Between 1950 and 2020, Turkey's population more than quadrupled from 20.9 million to 83.6 million.

-In 2020, a survey indicated that 45% of respondents in Turkey believed that LGBT people should have equal rights, an increase from a previous survey.
+In 2020, a survey indicated that 45% of respondents in Turkey believed that LGBT people should have equal rights.

-In December 2021, President Recep Tayyip Erdoğan called for the expanded official usage of "Türkiye", stating that it best represents the Turkish nation's culture, civilization, and values.
+In December 2021, President Recep Tayyip Erdoğan called for expanded official usage of Türkiye, saying that Türkiye "represents and expresses the culture, civilization, and values of the Turkish nation in the best way".

-According to KONDA, the share of adult citizens in Turkey who identified as unbelievers increased to 6% in 2021.
+According to KONDA, share of adult citizens who identified as unbeliever increased to 6% in 2021.

-In 2021, 77% of adult citizens identified as Turk in a survey.
+In 2021, 19% of adult citizens in Turkey identified as ethnic Kurds based on a survey.

 In 2021, Türkiye Scholarships, a government-funded program, received 165,000 applications from prospective students in 178 countries.